EU agrees to speed migrant deportation, buttress borders

 LUXEMBOURG (AP) — The European Union on Thursday took measures to buttress its porous external borders and toughen up its migrant return program in an attempt to build a credible refugee policy that would continue to embrace those fleeing for their lives yet punish those seeking economic gain.

 WASHINGTON (AP) — Confronting insurmountable obstacles, Majority Leader Kevin McCarthy suddenly withdrew from the contest for speaker of the U.S. House on Thursday, shocking colleagues just before they were to vote and producing ever-deeper chaos for a divided Congress.

-US airman who thwarted French train attack stabbed
+US airman who thwarted French train attack stabbed in brawl

 SACRAMENTO, Calif.
 (AP) — Airman 1st Class Spencer Stone, celebrated as a hero for helping to stop a terror attack on a French train over the summer, was stabbed and seriously wounded outside a bar in his hometown early Thursday in what police said was an alcohol-related brawl.

 Sexual assaults in study-abroad programs draw new attention

 MONTPELIER, Vt.
 (AP) — As colleges wrestle with how to address sexual assault, a legal challenge involving a small Vermont institution brings an obscure part of the equation to the fore: how to report, investigate and punish sexual assaults that happen in overseas-study programs.

 In Oregon visit, Obama will find grief but also resentment

 ROSEBURG, Ore.
 (AP) — When President Barack Obama arrives here Friday, he will find a timber town still in mourning over the shooting that killed eight community college students and a teacher.
 But he will also find another deeply held emotion — seething anger over his calls for new gun restrictions.